MohammadAh2002/Web-Projects/README.md

 - In every folder, you will find a README file explaining the details of the project, including its purpose, features, and how to view or run it.

 ## Feedback and Questions
-- Feel free to report any mistakes you find.
+- Found a mistake or bug?
+Feel free to open an issue or submit a pull request.
-- Feel free to ask any questions you have.
+- Got a question about a project?
+Don’t hesitate to ask!